Who we do it for

 We initiated a Phase 3 clinical trial with RDX7675 for the treatment of hyperkalemia in December 2016.
 The study will enroll patients with hyperkalemia who are taking RAASi medications.
 The trial will include three parts: Part A will be a single-blind study in which all subjects receive RDX7675 for four weeks; Part B will be an eight-week, double-blind, placebo-controlled, randomized withdrawal study; and Part C is an open-label, long-term safety study for subjects from Parts A and B. The primary endpoint for Part A is serum potassium change from Part A baseline, and the primary endpoint for Part B is serum potassium change from Part B baseline (RDX7675 versus placebo).

 In addition to the Phase 3 trial, we initiated an onset-of-action study in December 2016, designed to evaluate the effect of RDX7675 on the rate of blood potassium lowering, along with safety and efficacy, in approximately 60 patients with hyperkalemia.
-Data from this trial are expected in the first half of 2017.
+Data from this trial are expected in the third quarter of 2017.

 Irritable Bowel Syndrome with Constipation (IBS-C): a gastrointestinal disorder characterized by significant abdominal pain and constipation (when a bowel movement is difficult due to insufficient/decreased amount of fluid in the GI, or happens less often than normal).
 IBS-C significantly impacts the health and quality of life of affected patients.
 The cause of IBS-C is unknown, and there are currently no specific diagnostic tests or biomarkers for detection.
 Therefore, IBS-C is diagnosed by symptoms and by eliminating other disorders.
 IBS-C is similar to chronic constipation but is clinically distinct as a result of the significant abdominal pain component.

-in health-related quality of life and work productivity
+in health-related quality of life and work productivity2

 RENAL DIALYSIS PATIENTS